 A VTC deals exclusively with cases involving veterans and is strongly supported by an interdisciplinary team knowledgeable in the issues that affect veterans and with Veterans Health Administration, Veterans Benefit Administration, State Department of Veterans Affairs, Veterans Service Organizations, and volunteer Veteran Mentors and how they all can assist veteran defendants.
 It is also important for veteran defendants to have an attorney who understands Veterans Treatment Court and the issues that affect former military personnel.
 Doug Maner represents veterans and says "Our veterans who serve overseas have suffered from wounds far more complex and subtle than those caused by bullets and IEDS.
 Unfortunately these injuries sometimes cause our veterans to be prosecuted by government attorneys that are ignorant or disinterested in the unique needs of our veterans.
 We are well aware of how these non traditional wounds impact our veterans, and have the expertise to create a successful defense when these injuries result in a criminal prosecution.”

-There are currently 18 Veterans Treatment Courts in California.
-Stanislaus County will soon join this list.
+There are currently Veterans Treatment Courts in most California Counties.
+Stanislaus County has two.